Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 It is, therefore, important that Mak Yong continues to remain authentic to its origins.
 However, due to the tough apprenticeship, not many youngsters are keen to learn this art form and Mak Yong might go into decline and extinction.

 Lhamo from Tibet China

 The main feature of Lhamo is its mask.
 It is from this mask that the audience can identify the characters in the opera.
 This is typical in many Asian dance cultures.

 Before any performance can begin, the stage will be blessed and purified.
 Then, a storyteller will sing the story's summary.
 Only then will the actual opera begin where the performers will sing and dance.
-This performance will end with another ritual to give thanks and blessing.
+This performance will end with another ritual to give thanks and blessings.

 Ache Lhamo was listed as part of UNESCO’s list of Intangible Cultural Heritage in 2009.

 This unique performing art started at the beginning of the 8th century.
 It only matured and flourished after the 14th century.
 The repertoire soon became one of the most influential operas and an important cultural symbol of Tibet.

 Besides being a form of entertainment, it was used to appease the deities.